 The Ukrainian language in a nutshell

 Ukrainian, known as украї́нська мо́ва (romanized: Ukraïns’ka mova) to Ukrainians, is the official language of Ukraine and the descendant of the colloquial language used in Kievan Rus between the 10th and the 13th century.
 From there on, the language developed into what was called ‘the Ruthenian language’.
-As a result of Ukraine’s long political subordination, Ukrainian had almost no literary expression until de 18th century when the modern literary Ukrainian language was born.
+As a result of Ukraine’s long political subordination, Ukrainian had almost no literary expression until the 18th century when the modern literary Ukrainian language was born.

 The Ukrainian language is closely related to Russian and Belarusian.
 What many people don’t know is that Ukrainian resembles Belarusian more than it does Russian.
-However, all three languages are in part mutually intelligible, and already knowing one can help a lot if you want to learn one of the others.
+However, all three languages are, in part, mutually intelligible, and already knowing one can help a lot if you want to learn one of the others.